rreece/markdown-memo/06-figs-tables.md

 ------------------------------------------------------

-To insert a table of contents for a single html page, add the following line to the markdown, probably near the top of the page as is done for this one.
+To insert a table of contents for a single html page, add the following line to the Markdown, probably near the top of the page as is done for this one.

     <!-- PAGETOC -->